canva-public/rocketbot/docs/guides/install-and-configure.md

 - `write_builds`
 - `read_pipelines`

-it only needs access to the REST endpoint, no GraphQL needed.
+The Buildkite API key only needs access to the REST endpoint.
+It doesn't need GraphQL access.

 ### On the GitHub side